mlocati/concrete5-build/README.md

 ### Requirements: php command line 5.1
 This tool is able to create a cloned version of a concrete5 installation, expanding the short tags into long ones (useful when working on a version of concrete5 taken from GitHub).

+## packager.php
+### Requirements: php command line 5.2.2
+Tool to create zip file from a package, ready to be submitted to the PRB.
+It's quite a nice tool: allows you to directly integrate translations taken from Transifex.

 ## video.php
 ### Requirements: php command line 5.1
 This tool is able to create video files suitable for the html5 <video> tag.